-The IHO Secretariat will co-ordinate the actions required of Member States and Regional Hydrographic Commissions in order to assess damage and will co-operate with other International Organizations as appropriate to co-ordinate any external support required.
-The IHO Secretariat will undertake the following tasks:
+The IHO Secretariat will co-ordinate the should promote actions required of Member States by member states and Regional Hydrographic Commissions in order to assess damage and will co-operate with other International OrganizationsRHCs above as appropriate to co-ordinate any external support required.

-- i) Communicate with the Chairs of the Regional Hydrographic Commissions and, where necessary, directly with Member States in the region(s) affected, in order to collect information relating to the scale of the damage, actions taken, the support needed and the desirability of a regional meeting. - ii) Participate as appropriate in meetings organized by the RHC or Member States, to determine problems and the actions required to remedy the situation - iii) Co-operate with other International Organizations, informing them of matters affecting the safety of navigation, the needs of Member States, and actions taken and seeking where appropriate, support from these Organizations for the repair of the damage. - iv) Invite other International Organizations to participate in Regional Meetings, in order to contribute to the discussions and to the required actions. - v) Monitor developments and inform Member States on all issues associated with the damage, actions taken and support needed. - vi) Investigate the willingness of Member States to provide support and co-ordinate the appropriate actions with the affected States in close co-operation with the Chair of the RHC. - vii) Participate in discussions at RHC meetings to monitor requirements, develop responses to possible disasters and test the procedures and readiness to respond by tabletop exercises.
+The IHO Secretariat will undertake the following tasks:i) Communicate with the Chairs of the Regional Hydrographic Commissions and, where necessary, directly with Member States in the region(s) affected, in order to collect information relating to the scale of the damage, actions taken, the support needed and the desirability of a regional meeting.

+ii) Participate as appropriate in meetings organized by the RHC or Member States, to determine problems and the actions required to remedy the situation ii) iii) Co-operate with other International Organizations, informing them of matters affecting the safety of navigation, the needs of Member States, and actions taken and seeking where appropriate, support from these Organizations should promote sharing best practices regarding disaster preparedness and response provided by member states for the repair of the damage.world resilience.

-IHO Programme 3 "Inter Regional Coordination and Support" 3.1 - Regional Hydrographic Commissions
+iv) Invite other International Organizations to participate in Regional Meetings, in order to contribute to the discussions and to the required actions.

+v) Monitor developments and inform Member States on all issues associated with the damage, actions taken and support needed.

+vi) Investigate the willingness of Member States to provide support and co-ordinate the appropriate actions with the affected States in close co-operation with the Chair of the RHC.

+vii) Participate in discussions at RHC meetings to monitor requirements, develop responses to possible disasters and test the procedures and readiness to respond by tabletop exercises.